 - Vastly improved budget predictability and forecasting, which makes the CFO very happy.

-By tracking both, you can build a rock-solid business case that shows the total value of your program—not just in controlling costs, but in reducing risk and running a more efficient legal function.
+By tracking hard savings and soft savings, you can build a rock-solid business case that shows the total value of your legal spend management program that controls costs, reduces risk and helps operate an efficient legal function.